 Due to the length of the route, it often takes three weeks or longer, depending on your pace and days off.
 In order to thoroughly appreciate the journey and provide time for adequate acclimatization to the high altitudes, most trekkers prepare for 18 to 22 days, while some may finish a bit sooner or later.

-The Manaslu Tsum Valley Trek distance and duration is a demanding yet worthwhile experience for anyone hoping to witness breathtaking mountains, isolated communities, and a vibrant culture all in one remarkable journey.
+The Manaslu Tsum Valley Trekking distance and duration is a demanding yet worthwhile experience for anyone hoping to witness breathtaking mountains, isolated communities, and a vibrant culture all in one remarkable journey.

 Manaslu Tsum Valley Trek Challenges